Custom Domains

 You can use Cloudflare as domain registrar and use their DNS feature with PikaPods without any additional steps.
 This blog post describes the steps of setting up a PikaPods pod with CloudFlare.

-Since PikaPods still needs to issue a SSL certificate for your domain, please add an exception for the path /.well-known/* in Security > WAF:
+Even if you decide to use Cloudflare, PikaPods still needs to issue a SSL certificate for your domain.
+To make this process more reliable, please add an exception for the path /.well-known/* in Security > WAF and choose to Skip any firewall actions to this path:

 Cloudflare WAF Exception